slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius_HN*

-For that you need to [communicate](#on-communication).
+[Communicate](#on-communication).
 Spend one hour a day just talking to your people and everything will be OK.

 Ask instead of telling.
-If you’re certain the delivered work is not good enough give a reason.
+If the delivered work is not good enough give a reason.

 > *'«Is that the best you can do?»
 «Interesting, how do you feel about it?»